Evolution of the wolf: Canis lepophagus

 Canis lepophagus lived in the early Pliocene in North America.
 Kurten proposed that the Blancan C. lepophagus derived from smaller Miocene Canis species in North America.
 It then became widespread across Eurasia where it was either identical to, or closely related with, C. arnensis of Europe.

 Johnston describes C. lepophagus as having a more slender skull and skeleton than in the modern coyote.
 Robert M. Nowak found that the early populations had small, delicate and narrowly proportioned skulls that resemble small coyotes and appear to be ancestral to C. latrans.
 Johnson noted that some specimens found in Cita Canyon, Texas, had larger, broader skulls, and along with other fragments Nowak suggested that these were evolving into wolves.

 Tedford disagreed with previous authors and found that its cranio-dental morphology lacked some characteristics that are shared by C. lupus and C. latrans, and therefore there was not a close relationship but it did suggest C. lepophagus was the ancestor of both wolves and coyotes.

-Canis priscolatrans

-Canis priscolatrans lived in the late Pliocene-Early Pleistocene in North America.
-The first definite wolf appeared in the Late Blancan/Early Irvingtonian, and named C. priscolatrans that was either very close to or a synonym for Canis edwardii.
-It resembled C. rufus in cranial size and proportions but with more complex dentition.
-However, there are no fossils of C. rufus until the Late Rancholabrean.

-Kurtén was uncertain if C. priscolatrans derived from C. lepophagus and C. arnensis, but believed that C. priscolatrans was a population of large coyotes that were ancestral to Rancholabrean and recent C. latrans.
-He noted that C. arnensis of Europe showed striking similarities to C. priscolatrans, and they could represent what once was a holarctic population of coyotes.
-Nowak disagreed, and believed that C. priscolatrans was a counterpart to the European C. etruscus.
-Kurtén later proposed that both C. priscolatrans and C. etruscus were part of a group which led to C. lupus but was not sure if they evolved separately from C. lepophagus or a possible common ancestor that was derived from C. lepophagus.

-The remains of the larger coyote-like Canis edwardii have been found in the later Pliocene in the south-western USA along with C. lepophagus, which indicates a descent.
-Tedford recognised C. edwardii and found that the cranio-dental morphology of C. priscolatrans fell inside that of C. edwardii such that the species name C. priscolatrans was doubtful (nomen dubium).